Last revised 8th December 2024

 Well, firstly, it will be my tenth boat.

 Finally, in 1979, when I had my first canalboat, the RomCom film 'Ten' was made, starring Dudley Moore and Bo Derek.
-It was about obsession, which I've come to understand through my boats and boating.
+It was about obsession, which I've come to understand through my boats and boating as well as my classic cars.

 So, I came across the ready made Cauldon Boats Tug shell at Brayzel Narrowboats, due to a previous customer having to drop out.